slightlybae/TranslatebyChii-WebApp/README.md

 # Translate by Chii
-Translate by Chii is an AI Translation Web App that can translate text and sentences in many languages.
-It is built using the Flask Framework and Python.
+Translate by Chii is an AI Translation Web App that can translate text in many languages.
+You can enter any text or sentence in your language and get it translated to the language of your choice in seconds.
+Translate by Chii supports many languages and uses the Flask Framework and Python to create a user-friendly interface and a powerful translation engine.

 ## Sevices Employed
 #### Azure Translator Service